JetBrains/teamcity-documentation/topics/how-to.md

 * disable email verification (in the  "Administration &gt; Authentication" section);
 * be sure not to run any builds which change (e.g. deploy to) production environments.
 This also typically includes Maven builds deploying to non\-local repositories.
 You can prevent any builds from starting by pausing the [build queue](build-queue.md);
 * disable cloud integration (so that it does not interfere with the main server);
-* disable external artifact storage (as otherwise running/deleting builds and server cleanup will affect the storage which might be used by the production server);
+* disable external artifact storage (as otherwise running/deleting builds and server clean-up will affect the storage which might be used by the production server);
-* disable Git registry cleanup (or just disable cleanup on the server);
+* disable Git registry clean-up (or just disable clean-up on the server);
 * disable Commit Status Publishing;
 *disable any plugins which push data into other non\-copied systems based on the TeamCity events;
 *disable functionality to [store project settings in VCS](storing-project-settings-in-version-control.md): set `teamcity.versionedSettings.enabled=false` internal property;